-If your monitor does not support CEC (e.g. you have a computer monitor), Yodeck Playbox turns off the HDMI port to allow for the monitor to power-down by itself.
+If your monitor does not support CEC (e.g. you have a computer monitor), the Yodeck Playbox turns off the HDMI port to allow for the monitor to power-down by itself.
 This function is supported by all current computer monitors, even some TVs.

 If you are using a PC as the Yodeck player, CEC is not supported at all.
 The software will attempt to turn off the HDMI/VGA port, but this might not be supported by your hardware.
-Same goes if you use a HDMI-to-VGA adapter on Yodeck Playbox.
+Same goes if you use a HDMI-to-VGA adapter on the Yodeck Playbox.